11 Atmospheric CO2 record from Mauna Loa, Hawaii

 Then we’ll plot that moving average.

 If we could write a mathematical description of the CO2 increase curve, we could use it to model future scenarios under business-as-usual emissions increases.
-There are a variety of linear and non-linear curve forms known mathematically such as logarithmic and exponential to describe various forms in nature.
+There are linear and non-linear curve forms known mathematically such as logarithmic and exponential to describe a variety of forms in nature.

 ##